 Ulundhangkali is a soft silky ebony sweetmeat usually prepared for girls & women as it helps to strengthen the uterus & hip bones.
 It is a traditional south Indian delicacy mainly served to young girls (during their cycles particularly in their first cycle) and also to pregnant women.

 It is our customary to serve the traditional breakfast as shown below to the girls when they attain puberty.
-You can also check here for the special lunch that meet their dietary requirements.
+You can also click here for the special lunch that meets their dietary requirements.